Apple’s iOS 13.7 update could have an enormous impact on your iPhone XS or iPhone XS Max’s performance.

 iOS 13.7 is running smoothly right now and we haven't seen any slowdown in problem areas like Control Center, the keyboard, and Notification Center.

 We haven't noticed any weird battery drain during our brief time with the software.
 Battery life is very strong right now.

 Wi-Fi, Bluetooth, and GPS are all working normally and our core applications, a list that includes the likes of Asana, Slack, Chrome, Gmail, Dark Sky, Spotify, Google Maps, Amazon, Hangouts, Instagram, and Netflix are doing fine.

 If you're seeing issues with one of your apps, check for an update.
-Developers are rolling out iOS 13 support updates and they should help to stabilize performance.
+Developers are still rolling out iOS 13 support updates and they should help to stabilize performance.

 iOS 13.7 is performing pretty well on the iPhone XS Max right now.
 And given what's on board, we recommend it to most users.